IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

 --------------

 Static methods are created as functions on the TypeScript ListViewModel.
 All of the same members that are generated for instance methods are also generated for static methods.

+If a static method returns the type that it is declared on, it will also be generated on the TypeScript ViewModel of its class.

 .. code-block:: c#